apereo/cas/docs/cas-server-documentation/ticketing/Memcached-Ticket-Registry.md

 2. [CONSISTENT](https://github.com/couchbase/spymemcached/blob/2.9.0/src/main/java/net/spy/memcached/KetamaNodeLocator.java)

 The array modulus mechanism is the default and suitable for cases when the number of nodes in the memcached pool is expected to be consistent.
-The algorithm simply computes an index into the array of memcached nodes:
+The algorithm computes an index into the array of memcached nodes:

     hash(key) % length(nodes)